 The way to avoid the problem of empty cells is not to attempt to construct large matrices but instead to deal with the dimensions one at a time.
 This is the procedure followed in the Labour Force Survey and it is described in detail below.

-(iii) The three-stage process
+(iii) The three-stage weighting process (used prior to 2007/8 LFS reweighting programme)

 LFS population weighting involves three distinct stages and, in addition, several iterations of the process.